Vector Graphics Support

 Paper.js includes built-in support for animations, enabling smooth and complex animations with minimal effort.

 It is likely that paper.js provides the functionality needed.
 I will probably investigate it at some point since it appears to be the more popular library Compare paper.js & bezier.js.
-Source: about 2 years ago
+Source: over 2 years ago

 Our webapp is written with React and Redux using the official react-redux bindings.
 Another primary library used in this web app is PaperJS.
 We recently transitioned this to being a Redux app, though it has used React for a while.
-Source: almost 3 years ago
+Source: about 3 years ago

 I am currently using http://paperjs.org to create an HTML5 canvas drawing app.
 I want to let users upload images into the canvas.
 I know I need to make a login and signup but is there an easier way?
 I have seen the HTML5 drag and drop upload.
 Source: about 3 years ago